How can teachers determine whether students are making appropriate progress?

 - A spreadsheet program like Numbers or Excel can be used to store and graph students’ data.
 For a free ready-made Excel file, see the FYI box to the right.

-- Teacher-made paper graphs are easy to create.
+- Educator-made paper graphs are easy to create.
 Students can participate in this process and learn how to graph their own scores and to monitor their own performance.

 Department of Special Education